eirikt/default-webapp-elm-now/README.md

 # Default Webapp (Elm & ZEIT Now edition)
-My default (opinionated/favourite) setup for web application development&mdash;a [single-page application (SPA)][spa] with client-side rendering to be more precise.
+My default (opinionated/favourite) setup for web application development&mdash;a [single-page application (SPA)][spa] with client-side rendering, to be more precise.
 (I guess that statement (the opinionated/favourite part) will remain true at least a year or so after the date of the last commit...)

 The main objectives of this code base are: